kwonus/AVBible/Help/AV-Bible-S4T.md

 ***Note 2:*** If you installed AV-Bible on your old computer via the Microsoft Store, data migration must be performed prior to your backup.
 See section 3.4 for data migration instructions.
 After data migration has been performed, the steps of backup and restore can be performed as document in section 3.3.

 If you are unsure if you installed AV-Bible from the Microsoft Store, simply launch AV-Bible on your computer.
 If the title of the application is "AV-Bible for Windows", then it was installed via the Microsoft Store.
 Full featured applications have this in the title bar: "AV Bible".
 A full-featured installation provides additional capabilities, including backup and restore.
-Windows store applications explicitly disallow writing files to you local computer, and thus prevents direct backup and restore.
+Microsoft Store applications explicitly disallow writing files to you local computer, and thus prevents direct backup and restore.
 Follow the instructions in section 3.4 to perform data migration to the full-featured AV-Bible application.

 ### 3.3 - Restoring a previous backup